wake-82/DepthLive3D/README.md

 ```

 ### 10. Start the conversion

-Switch to OpenXR mode in Virtual Desktop, SteamVR, or a similar application, then click the "Start 3D Conversion" button in DepthLive3D.
-The program will capture your computer screen and output a real-time 3D-converted image to the virtual screen.
+Select Converted 3D to convert video files, or Live 3D to convert your computer screen to 3D in real time.

 ---